flaneurette/Windows-Migrate/README.md

 - And more.

 **Please review all scripts before running.
 Do NOT use on untrusted systems.**
+Eventhough all scripts are thoroughly tested on Windows 10 and Windows 11, edge cases may exist.
 The scripts are intended for IT administrators and power users for **legitimate migration and backup purposes**.

 ## Why `.bat` Files?